podium-lib/layout/README.md

 ### .middleware()

 A Connect compatible middleware which takes care of the operations needed for a layout to fully work.
-It is more or less a wrapper for the `.process()` method.
+This method is more or less a wrapper for the `.process()` method.

 **Important:** This middleware must be mounted before defining any routes.